stardot/beebem-windows/README.txt

 it will be run automatically.
 The name can include the full path or it can just be the name of a file in the 'DiscIms' or 'BeebState' directory.

+If a tape image name is passed to BeebEm on the command line it will be loaded.
+The name can include the full path or it can just be the name of a file in the 'Tapes' directory.
+To run the tape image use the -KbdCmd option.

+The -KbdCmd option allows a string of key presses to be passed to BeebEm.
+The string can include the following key sequences:

+  \n           - press and release of enter/return
+  \s           - press shift
+  \S           - release shift
+  \c           - press control
+  \C           - release control
+  \\           - press and release of \ key
+  0-9          - press and release of a number key
+  A-Z          - press and release of a letter key '-=[];'#,./  - press and release of a symbol key

+So, for example, run a tape image using commands such as:
+   BeebEm -KbdCmd "OSCLI\s2\STAPE\s2\S\nPAGE=3584\nCH.\s22\S\n" test.uef
+   BeebEm -KbdCmd "OSCLI\s2\STAPE\s2\S\nOSCLI\s2\SRUN\s2\S\n" game.uef

-If you create a shortcut to BeebEm.exe on your desktop and edit the properties (right click the icon) you can add command line options and a disc or state file name to the target box.
+If you create a shortcut to BeebEm.exe on your desktop and edit the properties (right click the icon) you can add command line options and a disc, tape or state file name to the target box.
 Running the shortcut will then run the file.

 You can also associate files with .ssd, .dsd or .uef extensions with BeebEm using Windows Explorer.
 Double clicking on one of these files will